Applying as an International Student with a Job Offer

 If a prospective nominee cannot submit a completed application within 60 days, either the nominee or the approved employer may, in writing to Opportunities Ontario, request an extension of 30 days, providing reasons for the extension request.
 Approval of the extension is discretionary and no further extension will be granted.

-- Complete employer application packages will be processed within 90 days, on a first-come-first-served basis.
+- Complete* employer application packages within 64 business days or 90 calendar days

-- Complete nominee application packages will be processed within 90 days, on a first-come-first-served basis.
+- Complete* nominee application packages within 64 business days or 90 calendar days

 What does my employer need to know?